 - Politically or socially sensitive outcomes.
 Researchers may evaluate a large number of outcomes in a single study, while shorter synthesis documents often highlight a number of “key findings.”
-For example, highlighting reduced rates of single parenthood as a significant outcome may imply a normative judgement on single parenthood.
+The choice of these key findings may imply or connote normative judgments; for example, highlighting reduced rates of single parenthood as a significant outcome may imply a normative judgement on single parenthood.

 - Economic jargon and non-academic connotations.
-“Induce” is an economic term with a specific meaning, while the general connotation is to “force” someone to do something, which may be particularly inappropriate in some research settings.
+For example, “induce” is an economic term with a specific meaning, while the general connotation is to “force” someone to do something, which may be particularly inappropriate in some research settings.
 Similarly, economic jargon referring to “marginal” may not be appropriate in non-academic settings where “marginal” means “insignificant” or “unimportant.”

 - Consider politics, power structures, and reporting lines.
 The order of who you inform may influence relationships.